techidaily/site-win-extraordinary/source/_posts/boost-your-day-trade-success-with-proven-mt4-price-action-strategies.md

 [Trend analysis](https://tools.techidaily.com/mt4copier/products/) involves examining the direction and momentum of price movements in a market.
 It helps traders identify whether an asset is moving upwards (an uptrend), downwards (a downtrend), or sideways (a ranging or consolidating trend).
 Traders analyze trends by observing the patterns and sequences of higher highs and higher lows in an uptrend or lower highs and lower lows in a downtrend.
 Understanding the prevailing trend is crucial for traders as it helps in making informed decisions about the direction in which prices are likely to move, aiding in the identification of potential entry and exit points in trading strategies.

-## Effective Price Action Techniques for Intraday Trading

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/JlX-G8rBs1w?si=iIhUoWAq5x3YK9rA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Effective Price Action Techniques for Intraday Trading

 ### Scalping Strategy